 If you’re running a deal at your retail store, don’t rely on manually entry at the POS from you or your staff.
 Have it automated in the system beforehand.
 It minimizes mistakes, confusion, and keeps checkout times fast.
 And creating the deals with the right price and correct inventory reconciliation is easy to do.

 A certain level of inventory shrinkage will happen to even the most astute merchants.
 So when it does happen, your POS should give your insight into how it might have occurred.
 With a proper inventory system, you’ll be able to figure out where any discrepancies are happening.
-If you have a problem with your return policy, internal theft, or supplier errors, figure it out quickly through your point of sale inventory management.
+If you have a problem with your return policy, internal theft, or supplier errors, figure it out quickly through your point of sale loss prevention and inventory management.